FAQ

 Please refer to our schedule page for information on upcoming hearings.

-Can I record the hearing?
+Can I record or photograph the hearing?

-Although Review Board hearings are generally public and may be attended, recording is strictly prohibited.
+Although Review Board hearings are generally public and may be attended, recording or photography is strictly prohibited.
 If you attend a hearing at the Forensic Psychiatric Hospital, they have additional policies and procedures with regards to security and recording devices.

 If the hearing is by video, no recording of any part of the proceeding is permitted.
 This includes, but is not limited to, taking screen shots, recording conversations, and/or using third party software to record the proceeding.